 Some of the biggest successes of Wrath bot would be the Yeezy Linens, Jordan 1 Royals, New Balance Casablanca, and of course Supreme.Â

 $300 for a decent all in one bot is not much to pay if we’re being honest here.
 And Phantom, the AIO Bot by Ghost is one that’s worth your cash.
 However, when such a sneaker bot opts for an OOS business model, things get pricey.
-So, if you’re aching to cop sneakers or Supreme using Phantom, brace yourself to shed a minimum of $800.
+So, if you’re aching to cop sneakers or Supreme using Phantom, brace yourself to shed anything from $1500 to $2000.
 But even that is not a lot considering how much you can make when you play your cards right and cop smart.

 So, back to Phantom.
 Some of the latest successful drops for Phantom include the Yeezy Quantum Barium,Â Jordan 1 Royal Toes, Jordan 13 Flints, and Yeezy 700 MNVN Black.
 And though its performance on Supreme wasn’t a match to its competitors’, Phantom still counts as an AIO bot.
 One that’s actually compatible with Windows and Mac.